Patient Navigation History

-In an effort to better serve the needs of the North Carolinian cancer patients and their caregivers, the UNC Cancer Network identified a number of clinical, education, research and survivorship goals in 2008.
-Careful consideration was given to ensure our outreach efforts extended to the entire state.
-The goals were to ultimately save lives, eliminate barriers to quality care and ensure speedy delivery of appropriate services.
+In an effort to better serve the needs of the North Carolinian cancer patients and their caregivers, UNC Lineberger Comprehensive Cancer Center identified a number of clinical, education, research and survivorship goals in 2007.
+Careful consideration was given to ensure our outreach efforts extended the entire state.
+The program goals were to save lives, eliminate barriers to quality care and ensure speedy delivery of appropriate services.

-As a result, three models of patient navigation utilizing registered nurses were developed at:
+As a result, three different models of patient navigation using clinical and non-clinical navigators were developed at the following sites:

-- Mission Health System (external site) in Asheville, NC
+- Mission Health System in Asheville, NC (Thoracic Nurse Navigation)

-- Leo Jenkins Cancer Center (external site) at East Carolina University
+- Vidant Medical Center at East Carolina University in Greenville (GI;Head/Neck Nurse Navigation)

-- Dare County, located on North Carolina’s Outer Banks, in collaboration with the Outer Banks Hospital (external site)
+- Dare County, located on North Carolina’s Outer Banks, in collaboration with the Outer Banks Hospital (Nurse and Lay Navigation)

 Our ability to partner with the academic institution as well as the community cancer hospitals/centers have been identified as an essential component of the success of this program.
 Our programs have demonstrated the importance of having both professional and lay navigators working in tandem.
 Nurse Navigators have been shown to have a significant impact in improving the quality of treatment of patients with cancer.
 Equally as important is the non-clinical support that patients require.
 We have found a unique role for lay patient navigators to work in tandem with the medical team, helping to identify non-clinical barriers to care and connect patients with available local, state and national resources.